-a.
-Mobilization shall not exceed 5% of the total Contract Price as shown in the Schedule of Values.
-Mobilization will be paid as shown in the table below.
+Mobilization shall not exceed 5% of the Total Contract Cost as shown in the Schedule of Values.
+Mobilization will be paid in two equal installments.
+The first will be paid in the progress payment immediately following Notice to Proceed, and the second will be paid at the start of construction.